Welcome to the website of the

 The Suffolk Coastal Strut welcomes members from not only Suffolk, but also Essex, Norfolk and Cambridgeshire.

-We hold monthly meeting on the 3rd Wednesday of each month at our 'home' base of Crowfield Airfield.
-Members have aircraft based at Crowfield, Elsmett, Great Oakley, Hinderclay Meadows, Lavenham, Little Baddow, Maypole, Monewden, Nayland, Old Buckemham, Priory Farm, Seething, Tibbenham, Wolves Hall, Wormingford and a number of private strips & locations.
+We hold monthly meeting on the 3rd Wednesday of each month.
+Members have aircraft based at Crowfield, Elmsett, Great Oakley, Headcorn, Hinderclay Meadows, Lavenham, Monewden, Nayland, Old Buckemham, Priory Farm, Seething, Tibbenham, Wolves Hall, Wormingford and a number of private strips & locations.

 While Boxted, in Essex, is the home to our annual July fly-in.

-Visitors to Crowfield are most welcome (although restrictions apply) and flying instruction/PPL hire is available in the Flying clubs two Robin HR.200/120B, Robin DR.400/180 and Pa18-150 Super Cub.
-Details at www.crowfieldairfield.co.uk
+Visitors to Crowfield are most welcome (although restrictions apply) and flying instruction/PPL hire is available in the Flying Clubs two Robin HR.200/120B, Robin DR.400/180 and Pa18-150 Super Cub.
+Please note that Strut does not operate or manage these aircraft.
+For further details please contact the Flying Club directly.
+Their contact details can be found on their website - www.crowfieldairfield.co.uk

 Updates & News